Inner strength for outer space

 The glamorous parts of spaceflight — ascending skyward on a pillar of fire, floating gracefully against a backdrop of stars — are in some ways the easiest on the astronauts’ minds and bodies, as long as nothing goes wrong.
 As NASA eyes the long-term future of human space exploration and missions to Mars, medical and psychological challenges are among those that loom largest.

-When Scott Kelly (#391) returned in 2016 from a nearly one-year-long stay on the space station, he had to be carried from his landing capsule (as do most ISS astronauts) and spend more than a month in rehabilitation to regain his strength.
+When Scott Kelly (#391) returned in 2016 from a nearly one-year-long stay on the space station, he had to spend more than a month in rehabilitation to regain his strength.
 Freed from their constant defiance of gravity, muscles atrophy and bones weaken during spaceflight.
 We don’t yet fully understand how to keep astronauts fit, both mentally and physically, on journeys that could last two years or more and require them to do heavy lifting on another planet.
 To help answer those questions, scientists have been studying Kelly since he got back — and comparing his health to that of his twin brother, Mark (#409), who stayed on Earth.

 NASA researchers are also going to rely heavily on astronauts who have medical training — people like Kjell Lindgren, who joined the corps in 2009 after earning his M.D. at the University of Colorado and then completing a residency in emergency medicine, a postdoc fellowship, another residency in space medicine, and a master’s degree in public health.
 Lindgren then worked for NASA as a ground-based crew surgeon for both Space Shuttle and ISS missions.
 At that point, he seemed pretty qualified.